 The development of biopharmaceutical product candidates is capital-intensive.
 We expect our expenses to increase in connection with our ongoing activities, particularly as we conduct our ongoing and planned clinical trials of GB001, GB002 and GB004, continue research and development and initiate clinical trials of our other development programs and seek regulatory approval for our current product candidates and any future product candidates we may develop.
 In addition, as our product candidates progress through development and toward commercialization, we will need to make milestone payments to the licensors and other third parties from whom we have in-licensed or acquired our product candidates, including GB002 and GB004.
 Furthermore, if and to the extent we seek to acquire or in-license additional product candidates in the future, we may be required to make significant upfront payments, milestone payments, and/or licensing payments.
 If we obtain regulatory approval for any of our product candidates, we also expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 Because the outcome of any clinical trial or preclinical study is highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development and commercialization of our product candidates.
-Furthermore, following the completion of this offering, we expect to incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate our research and development programs or any future commercialization efforts.

-We believe that the net proceeds from this offering, together with our existing cash, cash equivalents and marketable securities, will enable us to fund our operations for at least the next 12 months.
-In particular, we expect that the net proceeds from this offering and our existing cash, cash equivalents and marketable securities will allow us to complete our ongoing Phase 2b clinical trial for GB001, our planned Phase 1b clinical trial in UC for GB004.
+We believe that our existing cash, cash equivalents and marketable securities, including the proceeds from our initial public offering, or IPO, will enable us to fund our operations for at least the next 12 months from the date this annual report is filed with the SEC.
+In particular, we expect that these funds will allow us to complete our ongoing Phase 2b clinical trial for GB001, our planned Phase 1b clinical trial in PAH for GB002 and our planned Phase 1b clinical trial in UC for GB004.
 We have based these estimates on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 Our operating plans and other demands on our cash resources may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity or debt financings or other capital sources, including potentially collaborations, licenses and other similar arrangements.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
 Attempting to secure additional financing may divert our management from our day-to-day activities, which may adversely affect our ability to develop our product candidates.